danielang2020/danielang2020.github.io/documents/aws/lambda/lambda_dev.md

 >3.
 After CloudFront receives the response from the origin(origin response)
 >4.
 Before CloudFront forwards the response to the viewer(viewer response)

+### SQS
+> If you're using a batch window greater than 0 seconds, you must account for the increased processing time in your queue's visibility timeout.
+We recommend setting your queue's visibility timeout to six times your function timeout, plus the value of MaximumBatchingWindowInSeconds.
+This allow time for your lambda function to process the batch of events and to retry i nthe event of a throttling error.

 ## Lambda Quotas
 > Function timeout is 900 seconds(15 Minutes)